 The Children in Care Council (CiCC) is a group of children and young people with experience of being in care.
-They have dedicated children and young people on board who wish to help improve how children are cared for in Oxfordshire.
+They help improve how children are cared for in Oxfordshire.
 There are Chairs, Deputies and Ambassadors who drive forward the agenda.

 The CiCC helps make sure Oxfordshire County Council lives up to the promises it made to look after children and young people in care, as best as they can.
 This is called ‘Corporate Parenting’, and there is a Corporate Parenting Panel which works with the Children in Care Council to make sure adults hear what children and young people are saying and do something about it.

-The CiCC has 4 main meetings a year with Senior Officers so major issues can be discussed.
-There is also a proposal to hold sub groups in hubs, children's homes and other settings, to make sure everyone has a voice.
+The CiCC has four main meetings a year with Senior Officers so major issues can be discussed.
+There is also a proposal to hold sub groups in Children and Family Centres, children's homes and other settings, to make sure everyone has a voice.
 CiCC members also participate in a number of events and conferences too to promote their cause.
 CiCC members hold bi-monthly sessions for new members, so they don’t feel anxious about coming to main meetings or about being involved.

 Being a member of the CiCC